NalinPlad/plus/README.md

 The only CLI calculator you'll ever need

+> NOTE: This is a fun side project I work on to learn rust.
+There are much better CLI calculators than this 🤷‍♂️

 Lots of additions to a basic `lalrpop` calculator parser including:

 * Negative numbers 😱